 APPENDIX 1 – SECURITY MEASURES

-Validata Group BV (hereinafter referred to as Validata) has included the following security measures in its Information security policy.
+Validata Group BV (hereinafter referred to as Validata) has implemented the following security measures and included them in its information security policy.

 Organisation of information security and communication processes